juliourena/juliourena.github.io/_posts/2021-07-01-BYOPython_EN.md

 Py_Finalize();
 ```

-The full code looks like:
+The full code looks like this:

 ```
 using System;